Israeli military confirms it hit Syrian nuclear site in 2007 - Philly

 Air force commander Maj.
 Gen. Amikam Norkin said the current turmoil in Syria has further vindicated the strike, particularly since the reactor was in an area later captured by Islamic State militants.

-Uzi Rabi, an expert on Iran at Tel Aviv University, said Israel's surprising confirmation might be meant as a "warning sign" to Iran as it builds up its military presence in Syria.
-Israel has warned against the establishment of a permanent Iranian military presence in Syria, particularly areas close to Israel.
+Uzi Rabi, an expert on Iran at Tel Aviv University, said Israel's surprising confirmation might be meant as a "warning sign" to Iran as it expands its military footprint in Syria.
+Israel has warned against the establishment of a permanent Iranian military presence in Syria, particularly in areas close to Israel.

+Tzipi Livni, who was foreign minister at the time of the strike, told The Associated Press that in discussions after Israel discovered the reactor, "we asked ourselves whether Israel can, or is, willing to live with this."

+"The answer was 'no' then, the answer is 'no' now," she said.

 Last month, Israel shot down an Iranian drone that entered its airspace, triggering a clash in which an Israeli warplane crashed after being struck by Syrian anti-aircraft fire.
 Israel responded by bombing Syrian anti-aircraft batteries.

-The military said it began obtaining information regarding foreign experts helping Syria develop the Deir el-Zour site in late 2004.
-Later it discovered that North Korea was helping Syria build a reactor to manufacture plutonium.
+In Wednesday's statement, the military said it began obtaining information regarding foreign experts helping Syria develop the Deir el-Zour site in late 2004.
+Later, it discovered that North Korea was helping Syria build a reactor to manufacture plutonium.

-In his memoir, "Decision Points," former President George W. Bush said the target was believed to be a Syrian nuclear reactor being built with North Korean assistance.
-He said Israel first asked the U.S. to bomb the site and then carried out an attack itself when Washington declined.
+In his memoir, "Decision Points," former President George W. Bush said Israel first asked the United States to bomb the site, and then carried out an attack itself when Washington declined.

-The strike came about a year after Israel's inconclusive war against Hezbollah, in which Lebanese guerrillas battled Israel's powerful army to a stalemate.
+The strike came about a year after Israel's inconclusive war against Hezbollah, in which the Lebanese guerrillas battled Israel's army to a stalemate.
 The poor performance raised questions about Israel's deterrent capabilities.

 "Prime Minister Olmert's execution of the strike made up for the confidence I had lost in the Israelis during the Lebanon war," Bush wrote, adding that the Israeli leader rejected a suggestion to go public with the operation.